 Root Canals & Extractions

-Our team can help correct your smile!
+Our team can help treat your smile!

 What is a root canal?

-A tooth consists of a two parts.
+A tooth consists of two parts.
 What you see in the mirror above the gums is the crown and below the gums is the root.

-When a tooth chips or has decay present a filling is performed in the crown of the tooth.
+When a tooth chips or has decay present, a filling is performed in the crown of the tooth.

 If the filling is required in the root of the tooth it is called a root canal.

 In every root is a channel.
 This channel is filled with tissue called the pulp.
 It consists of connective tissue, blood vessels, and nerve tissue.

 If something happens which damages the pulp tissue, a root canal may be required to try to save the tooth.